chtoucas/Abc/README.md

 // First the truely unsafe way of doing things, not recommended but at least
 // it is clear from the method's name that the result might be null.
-// WARNING: value may be null here! string value = maybe.ValueOrDefault();
+// WARNING: value may be null here!
+See also the remark we made while explaining
+// TryGetValue().
+string? value = maybe.ValueOrDefault();

 // When the maybe is empty returns the specified replacement value. string value = maybe.ValueOrElse("other");